 He also wrote several books, including Kitchen Confidential: Adventures in the Culinary Underbelly.
 Bourdain was found dead in his hotel room in France on June 8, 2018, from a reported suicide.

-I can think of no better way to express my admiration for all he gave to the world than by sharing this, one of his great recipes to the world.
+I can think of no better way to express My admiration for all he gave to us than by sharing this, one of his great recipes to the world.
 First perfected at his restaurant Les Halles, I was privileged to try his take on this classic recipe when in NYC.